Professor Richard Blackburn

 - Location: 2.10 Clothworkers' South Building

 My key areas of research focus around the principles of sustainability and how these principles can be applied in the fields of materials science, coloration technology and cosmetics.
 My research is important in terms of the contribution to basic research, fundamental discoveries, and influence on the direction of the field, making a significant contribution to the scientific community.
 My research also has significant impact in its application in terms of providing more sustainable products and processes for industry and society.
-I am co-founder and director of spin-out company Keracol Limited.
+I am co-founder and director of spin-out company Keracol Limited and our cosmetics brand Dr. Craft.

 In 2013 I was made a Liveryman of the Worshipful Company of Dyers of The City of London, and was given The Freedom of The City of London.